-First-class standing in a given year is awarded to any student who obtains a GPA of not less than 3.5 while enrolled in a full, normal academic load (30) during the Fall/Winter.
+First-class standing in a given Fall/Winter is awarded to any student who obtains a GPA of not less than 3.5 while enrolled in ± 24 or more during that Fall/Winter.
 This is also referred to as the Dean's Honor Roll.

-162.5.8 Graduation Year
+172.5.8 Graduation Year

-Students who have completed \$120 or more and who have either not applied to graduate, or who have applied but have not met graduation requirements, are permitted to register only in those courses necessary to complete their current program as quickly as possible.
-Such students must have the written approval of the Associate Dean of Science for every course beyond \$120 in which they register.
+Students who have completed \$\displaystyle 120\$ or more and who have either not applied to graduate, or who have applied but have not met graduation requirements, are permitted to register only in those courses necessary to complete their current program as quickly as possible.
+Such students must have the written approval of the Associate Dean of Science for every course beyond \$\displaystyle 120\$ in which they register.
 Students in Honors or Specialization programs must also have the written approval of their Departmental Advisor.